-Dr. Stephanie Penney is an Independent Scientist in the Campbell Family Mental Health Research Institute at CAMH and Assistant Professor within the Department of Psychiatry at the University of Toronto.
+Dr. Stephanie Penney is a scientist with the Institute for Mental Health Policy Research at CAMH and an assistant professor within the Department of Psychiatry at the University of Toronto.
 She received her PhD from Simon Fraser University and completed a pre-doctoral clinical internship in forensic psychology at Bellevue Hospital in New York city.
 As a postdoctoral fellow in the adolescent forensic service at CAMH, Dr. Penney conducted research on risk factors for violence and re-offending among justice-involved youth.

 Areas of research